ANTH 425/JSISA 427 (Anthropology of the Post-Soviet States)

 2) Explain in a sentence or two what you find interesting, problematic, or warranting further discussion in the passage or key point you selected.
 Some things to consider include: what underlying assumptions does the author make?
 What methods were used to gather the information that is the basis for the assertions in the reading?
 Your post may be a response engaging a previous post by another student.

-There are three options for the research project.
-For all options: You will report on your findings in a written paper, as well as an oral presentation to the class accompanied by visuals such as a PowerPoint.
-The presentation may be pre-recorded.
-Undergraduate students write a 5 page paper, and graduate students should conduct a more extensive research project, with a 10 page write-up.
+There are two options for the research project.
+For both options: You will report on your findings in a written paper, as well as an oral presentation to the class accompanied by visuals such as a PowerPoint.
+Undergraduate students write a 5 page paper, and graduate students should conduct a more extensive research project, with a 7-10 page write-up.

 Option 1: Website review (write-up and presentation).
 Choose a website related to Ukraine.
 The site may be presenting or marketing something, or it can be an official government site or the site of a non-governmental organization.
 The site may be based in another country, as long as it focuses primarily on something to do with Ukraine (for example: International relations, aid, business, refugees).
 Write a 5 page (typed, double-spaced) review of the website, examining how the site aims to construct particular identities or value systems, and what ideologies (of rights, health, values) are implicit in the content (images, text) and form (colors, fonts, layout) of the site.
 Provide the web-address in your paper.